1985

 Line-up ‘These Arms Of Mine’: Jimmy Page (gtr)/Paul Rodgers (voc)/Andy

-Fairweather-Low (bass)/Geraint Watkins (p)/Steve Gregory (horns)/
+Fairweather Low (bass)/Geraint Watkins (p)/Steve Gregory (horns)/

-Henry Spinett (dr)
+Henry Spinetti (dr)

-Line-up ‘Revenue Man’: BW (bass)/Henry Spinetti (dr)/Andy Fairweather-
+Line-up ‘Revenue Man’: BW (bass)/Henry Spinetti (dr)/Andy Fairweather

 Low (gtr, bvoc)/Mickey Gee (voc, gtr)/Geraint Watkins (p)